 This place is a haven for tourists, here and there were small huts sitting above the canals.
 Resting inside one can hear the the babbling of water us they churned below.

-And dark green trees stand independently away from each other, making the scene as if surrealistically jumping out of a Dali painting.
+And dark green trees stand independently away from each other, making the scene like one that had surrealistically jumped out of a Dali painting.

 A few of the trees are renown, this one here called the Takeshi Kaneshiro Tree became famous when in the summer of 2013 Taiwanese-Japanese superstar Takeshi Kaneshiro sipped tea in its shade in an EVA Airways TV commercial.
 The commercial calling this place a paradise, made the tree and the surrounding fields one of the most popular tourist destinations of the county.
 Further down the road is the Jolin Tsai Tree.